sydra08/fifa_rankings/notes.md

 [x] 1.
 Plan gem, imagine the interface (idea is to have a good sense of what you want to build from the user’s perspective) [x] 2.
 Start with the project structure (use google!)
 [x] 3.
 Start with the entry point (file run)
-[ ] 4.
+[x] 4.
 Force that to build the CLI interface
 [ ] 5.
 Stub out the interface
+  => still need to style the interface properly
 [ ] 6.
 Start making things real
 [ ] 7.
 Discover objects
 [ ] 8.
 Program